 Here you’ll find information on how to get funding from NYDA.
 However, do you have what it takes to run your own small to medium size enterprise?
 If you’re an individual or a group of young people who want to start or grow an existing business, then NYDA Grant Programme is the right funding for you.

 How Does the Fund Work?

 NYDA is an organisation established in 2008 to help address the problems facing South African youth such as skills development and unemployment.
 The NYDA plays a lead role in ensuring government, private sector and civil society make youth development a priority by identifying and implementing solutions to address youth development challenges.
 By empowering the youth and their businesses this entrepreneurship can improve job creation and help to elevate unemployment rates.

 The NYDA is moving away from youth enterprise finance in the form of loans and more toward micro-finance grant provisions.

 The grant provides both financial and non-financial support to youth entrepreneurs.
 Grants start from R1 000 to a maximum of R100 000 and support includes mentorship programmes, a voucher programme, market linkages, entrepreneurship development programme, youth co-operative development programme, and other business support services required.

-For youth entrepreneurs seeking grants, grants are available for (and not limited to) motor mechanics and panel beaters, electricians, plumbers, domestic appliance repairs and services, hair dressers, cleaning companies, beauticians, small-scale recycling businesses, car washes and street vendors to name just some.
-Grants can be issues through the following channels:
+For young entrepreneurs seeking grants, grants are available for (and not limited to) motor mechanics and panel beaters, electricians, plumbers, domestic appliance repairs and services, hair dressers, cleaning companies, beauticians, small-scale recycling businesses, car washes and street vendors to name just a few.

-- Individual grants issues to formal and informal businesses that in the start-up phase of their business or in the development stage.
+- Individual grants issues to formal and informal businesses that are in the start-up development phase of their business.

-- Grants issues to co-operatives, meaning an autonomous association of people united to meet common economic and social goals through a jointly owned and democratically controlled enterprise.
+- Grants issued to co-operatives, meaning an autonomous association of people united to meet common economic and social goals through a jointly owned and democratically controlled enterprise.